|

 dh(1).

-its dry-run mode, make may execute commands from debian/rules.
+dry-run mode, make may execute commands from debian/rules.
+Avoid

-Avoid using on packages from untrusted sources, where you have
+using on packages from untrusted sources, where you have not

-scope.
-The detect-hook-targets will list all targets that looks
+The detect-hook-targets will list all targets that looks like hook

-like hook targets whether they are applicable or not.
-This
+targets whether they are applicable or not.
+This command show all

-listed in detect-hook-targets about scanning the rules file apply
+detect-hook-targets about scanning the rules file apply equally to

-This command will attempt will attempt to load any sequence add-
+This command will attempt will attempt to load any sequence add-on

 installed.
 Additional modules can be passed via --with like with